IBM/aspera-cli/README.md

 the list of files to transfer.
 Most of the time, the list of files to transfer will be simply specified on the command line:

 ```
-$ acli server upload ~/mysample.file secondfile
+$ ascli server upload ~/mysample.file secondfile
 ```

 This is equivalent to:

 ```
-$ acli server upload --sources=@args ~/mysample.file secondfile
+$ ascli server upload --sources=@args ~/mysample.file secondfile
 ```

 More advanced options are provided to adapt to various cases.
 In fact, list of files to transfer are conveyed using the [_transfer-spec_](#transferspec) using the field: "paths" which is a list (array) of pairs of "source" (mandatory) and "destination" (optional).

 Note that this is different from the "ascp" command line.
-The paradigm used by `acli` is: all transfer parameters are kept in [_transfer-spec_](#transferspec) so that execution of a transfer is independent of the transfer agent.
+The paradigm used by `ascli` is: all transfer parameters are kept in [_transfer-spec_](#transferspec) so that execution of a transfer is independent of the transfer agent.
 Note that other IBM Aspera interfaces use this: connect, node, transfer sdk.

 For ease of use and flexibility, the list of files to transfer is specified by the option `sources`.
 Accepted values are: